Candlemass (band): Reunion with Johan Längqvist (2018–present)

 On 3 September 2018, Candlemass announced the return of Längqvist to the band after a 32-year hiatus.
 The band stated, "We wanted to find our way back to the roots of Candlemass, back to the soul and essence of the band.
 Johan Längqvist is back, and we hope this will give us some new energy and kickstart the heart of doom again.
 We don't know if it will last 10 more years or even 5, but if it will give us just another year of having fun and playing the music that we love so much, it will be a blast!
 The circle is closed; Johan is back!"
 The band also announced that they were recording a new album for a 2019 release, making it not only the first Candlemass studio album since 2012's Psalms for the Dead, but their first with Längqvist since 1986's Epicus Doomicus Metallicus.

 On 6 December 2018, Candlemass announced that their twelfth album would be titled The Door to Doom and would be released on 22 February 2019.
 It was also revealed that the album would feature a guest appearance by Black Sabbath's Tony Iommi, who contributes a guitar solo to one of the album's tracks, "Astorolus – The Great Octopus".
 The band released an EP, The Pendulum, on 27 March 2020.
 Shortly after its release, Leif Edling said that Candlemass was unlikely to release their next studio album until 2022 or 2023.

 On 18 August 2022, the band announced their thirteenth studio album, Sweet Evil Sun, and the album's first single, "Scandinavian Gods", was released on the same day.
 The album was released on 18 November.
+Candlemass toured in 2023 in support of the album.

+In March 2024, the band participated in the Hell's Heroes music festival, which took place at White Oak Music Hall in Houston and was headlined by Sodom and Queensrÿche.
+Their setlist primarily consisted of material from Nightfall.

 Candlemass released an EP, Black Star, on 9 May 2025, and its only single "Black Star" one month prior.
 The band reunited with former singer Messiah Marcolin for the first time in nineteen years at the Rock Hard Festival in Athens, Greece on 13 September 2025; Edling stated that it would be a one-off show: "No recordings, no tours, nothing more, just one show."

+In January 2026, Edling announced that Candlemass will begin writing new material for their next studio album, which they are planning to record in 2027 and release later that year or early 2028.